iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="deletemonitoreditems"></a>
 # **DeleteMonitoredItems**
-> DeleteMonitoredItemsResponseMessage DeleteMonitoredItems (DeleteMonitoredItemsRequestMessage? deleteMonitoredItemsRequestMessage = null)
+> DeleteMonitoredItemsResponse DeleteMonitoredItems (DeleteMonitoredItemsRequest? deleteMonitoredItemsRequest = null)